birdneststream/asciibird/README.md

 # Current Features

 * Tabbed ASCII editing
+* Layers support with visibility and ordering
 * Copy and paste between tabs
 * Remembers state on refresh and when the browser loads, can also export the state to a file and load elsewhere.
  * So you never lose your ascii art!
+ * Saves layers, brushes data also to same file
 * Can import from clipboard, load from irc.watch/ascii, load from file
 * Can export to mirc ascii to clipboard or file
 * 99 Colour support, flip colours